Nazanin Afshin-Jam

-Nazanin Afshin-Jam (نازنین افشین جم, Nāzanin Afŝin Jam, born April 11, 1979) is an Iranian-Canadian human rights activist, author and public speaker.
-She is a former Miss World Canada.
-She is also president and co-founder of Stop Child Executions as well as the founder of "The Nazanin Foundation".
-She immigrated to Canada with her family in 1981.
-She is married to Peter MacKay, former Minister of Justice and Attorney General of Canada.
+Nazanin Afshin-Jam (نازنین افشین جم, Nāzanin Afŝin Jam, born April 11, 1979) is an Iranian-Canadian human rights activist, author, public speaker and beauty pageant titleholder who was crowned Miss World Canada 2003.
+She is also president and co-founder of Stop Child Executions, as well as the founder of The Nazanin Foundation.
+She emigrated to Canada with her family in 1981 and is married to Peter MacKay, former Minister of Justice and Attorney General of Canada.

-Childhood
+Early life

 Nazanin Afshin-Jam was born on April 11, 1979, in Tehran, Iran.
-Her father was the head of the Sheraton Hotel in Tehran (now the Tehran Homa Hotel) which was frequented by Westerners.
+Her father was the head of the Sheraton Hotel in Tehran (now the Tehran Homa Hotel), frequented by westerners.
+Her mother converted to Christianity prior to the Iranian Revolution and both Afshin-Jam and her older sister were raised in her mother's faith.
 During the Iranian revolution, her father was jailed by the Revolutionary Guard.
-After he was freed from prison, he fled Iran with his family to Spain, and after a year they moved to Canada as immigrants, settling in Vancouver.
+After he was freed from prison, he fled Iran with his family to Spain and, after a year, they emigrated to Canada, settling in Vancouver.

 Education and Red Cross work

-Afshin-Jam graduated from the University of British Columbia with degrees in international relations and political science.

-In 2011, she earned her Master of Arts in Diplomacy from Norwich University.

-She has an honorary doctorate of laws from the University of Western Ontario.
+Afshin-Jam graduated with international relations and political science degrees from the University of British Columbia.
+In 2011, she earned her Master of Arts in Diplomacy from Norwich University and she has an honorary doctorate of law from the University of Western Ontario.